Tired all the time

 Fatigue – however – isn’t the same thing as sleepiness.
 It is, however, often accompanied by a desire to sleep — and a lack of motivation to do anything else.

-The cause of fatigue is typically not a single cause.
+Unexplained tiredness or looking for the cause of fatigue is typically multifactorial.
 Factors fall into categories of lifestyle; medical condition; psychological conditions.

 Chronic fatigue syndrome is a complicated disorder.
 It’s characterised by extreme fatigue that can’t be explained by any underlying medical condition.
 The fatigue may worsen with physical or mental activity, but doesn’t improve with rest.